By The Rotary Lift Team on Aug 20, 2018 2:00:00 PM

 2. Teach techs to operate truck lifts safely

 Once you have the right lift for the job, it’s important to make sure the mechanics using it know how to do so safely and correctly.
 Set them up for success by making sure they have the right accessories and adequate training.
-For instance, is the saddle or carriage assembly attachment compatible with the vehicle they’re lifting?
+For instance, is the saddle or carriage assembly attachment compatible with the vehicles they’re lifting?
 To properly use a lift, they’ll need the right equipment.

 Other considerations include: